unisonweb/unison/development.markdown

 ## Building with cabal

 Unison can also be built/installed with cabal.
-You'll need ghc 8.6.x to successfully build its dependencies.
+You'll need the same ghc used by `stack.yaml` to successfully build its dependencies.
 The provided project file is also in contrib/ so you'll need to specify its location on the command line.

-* To configure the build, you can use e.g. `cabal v2-configure --project-file=contrib/cabal.project --with-ghc=ghc-8.6.5` if you have
-  multiple versions of GHC installed
-* To build all projects use `cabal v2-build --project-file=contrib/cabal.project all`
+* To build all projects use

+    `cabal v2-build --project-file=contrib/cabal.project all`

-* Tests can be run with e.g. `cabal v2-run --project-file=contrib/cabal.project
+* Tests can be run with e.g.

-  parser-typechecker:tests`
+    `cabal v2-test --project-file=contrib/cabal.project all`

+* The executable can be installed with

+    `cabal v2-install --project-file=contrib/cabal.project unison`

-* The executable can be installed with `cabal v2-install --project-file=contrib/cabal.project unison` the install directory can be modified by setting `installdir: ...` in `.cabal/config`
+* The install directory can be modified with the option `--installdir: ...`